 Through our Free Work-Family Legal Helpline, A Better Balance has heard from hundreds of workers across the country who are facing economic insecurity and struggling to care for themselves and their loved ones due to the COVID-19 crisis.
-A disproportionate number of callers have been people of color, which reflects the disproportionate impact COVID-19 has had on communities of color.1 Many of the low-wage workers we have spoken to were able to use the FFCRA to care for themselves and their families.
-However, the experiences of many others that we've heard from show that while enacting the FFCRA was a necessary first step for helping our nation through this unprecedented emergency, further action must be taken.
+A disproportionate number of callers have been people of color, which reflects the disproportionate impact COVID-19 has had on communities of color.1 Many of the workers, including many low-wage workers, we have spoken to were able to use the FFCRA to care for themselves and their families.
+For those who have used it-many of whom had little or no access to paid leave prior to the law's passage-the FFCRA has been a game-changing tool that has helped keep them and their families afloat through this difficult time.
+With more people getting sick each day, the doors of schools and daycares across the country remaining closed or closing once again, and shelter-in-place orders returning, now is the time to build on these rights, not take them away.

-Unfortunately, the law currently leaves out up to 106 million workers.2 Principally, workers who work at businesses with 500 or more employees are explicitly excluded.
-Additionally, the law allows certain healthcare provider and emergency responder employers to opt out of coverage.
+However, the experiences of other workers that we've heard from show that while enacting the FFCRA has was a necessary first step, simply extending the law is not enough.
+Unfortunately, the law currently leaves out up to 106 million workers.
+Principally, workers who work at businesses with 500 or more employees are explicitly excluded.
+Additionally, the law allows certain health-care provider and emergency responder employers to opt out of coverage.
 These exclusions disproportionately affect women of color and can weigh especially heavily on low-income workers, who are much less likely to have access to paid sick days or paid leave without a legal right.3 Additionally, workers who have taken or will take FMLA leave within the current 12-month period for reasons unrelated to COVID-19, due to the Department of Labor's (DOL) interpretation of the FFCRA, have severely diminished rights, because the 12 weeks of paid leave to care for a child whose school or place of care has been closed due to COVID-19 come from the same bank of leave as regular FMLA leave.
+The fixes outlined in the HEROES Act would close these devastating gaps.
 All workers need accessible paid leave protections during this national emergency and beyond, and failure to protect millions of workers nationwide is both unjust and dangerous for public health.

-Workers Have Benefited from the FFCRA's Protections
+Workers have benefited from the FFCRA's protections.